SystemsApproach/tcpcc/design.rst

   good scenario to visualize the algorithm’s dynamics when looking at two to three flows.

 * WAN with 40ms RTT and 10/100-Mbps bottleneck bandwidth, with an intermediate router introduced to reduce the link bandwidth to 10 or 100 Mbps.
 This scenario reflects a connection an end-user might experience on a modern network.

 :numref:`Figure %s <fig-10gig>` shows the topology for the first two scenarios, where the senders and receivers are connected through a single switch.
-Delay is achieved using ``netem`` in the Receiver, which affects only the ACKs being sent back.
+Delay is achieved for the second scenario using ``netem`` in the Receiver, which affects only the ACKs being sent back.

 .. _fig-10gig:
 .. figure:: figures/Fig2.png
    :width: 300px
    :align: center

-   Topology for 10-Gbps Tests.
+   Topology for 10-Gbps Tests, optionally with 10ms of delay introduced.

 :numref:`Figure %s <fig-100meg>` shows the topology for the third scenario, where the router is implemented by a server-based forwarder